 Don’t Pay For It #2 – Wire Services

 - Wire services such as PRWeb or PRNewswire probably won’t lead to stories being picked up just by themselves.
 This is especially true if you aren’t already on the radar.
 Sometimes the right outlet for your press release is your own press page or blog.

 - Wire services are most effective when used in conjunction with an ongoing PR campaign.
-People often find them when searching for your company by name.
+They help create buzz which may give writers more assurance in covering you.

 - It serves as a another good litmus test.
 Ask yourself “Does my press release contain a story worthy enough to be picked up?”
 If the answer is no, then it’s a good time to work on your story angle.

 Don’t Pay For It #3 – Buying Off Writers

 - If you look for it you can find ways to buy off writers to get placements.
 Menus with price per publication are not uncommon.
 After some weeks of unsuccessful pitching, reaching for the easiest thing that works can be tempting.

 - If you have to force your article into a publication it’s another indicator that your pitch needs more work.
 Journalists wake up every day looking for a good story.
 If they aren’t biting, something’s off.